scbao/pysonic/README.md

 If possible, use the `--mpi` argument to enable multiprocessing, as lookups pre-computation greatly benefits from parallelization.

 14. That's it!
 You can now run simulations of your point-neuron model upon ultrasonic stimulation.

+## Future developments

+Here is a list of future developments:

+- [x] Integration within the [NEURON simulation environment](https://www.neuron.yale.edu/neuron/)
+- [x] Spatial expansion into nanoscale multicompartmental model
+- [ ] Spatial expansion into morphological realistic fiber models
+- [ ] Model validation against experimental data (leech neurons)

+# License

+This project is licensed under the MIT License - see the LICENSE file for details.

 # References